cyu-lp-devops/education-licenceprodevops-2024-glacaille/README.md

 # Audio Transcription and Summarization

 This project is designed to transcribe and summarize audio files using OpenAI's Whisper and GPT models.
-The application processes audio files, transcribes them into text, and generates a summary of the transcribed text.
+The application processes audio files, transcribes them into text, and generates a summary of the transcribed text with an audio file.
 This guide will walk you through setting up and running the program using Docker.

 ## Prerequisites